AnwarMirza/amworld/content/home/posts.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
+# This file represents a page section.
 widget: pages

-# This file represents a page section.
 headless: true

+# Activate this widget? true/false
+active: true

 # Order that this section appears on the page.
 weight: 60

-title: Recent Posts
+title: "" # Recent Posts
-subtitle:
+subtitle: "" #Some recent posts are shown in this section.

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 2
   # Filter on criteria
   filters:
     author: ""